MythologIQ/TheWorkshop/docs/PROJECT_PLAN_FULL.md

 - Developers can extend the system by adding new stations that follow the existing patterns and constraints.

 This project plan is a living document.
 Changes must be tracked through version control and associated with specific feature or governance updates.

+## v1 Release Summary

+- Replay Station (Time Tunnels) now preserves up to ten snapshots, lets children inspect them, and branches or restores only after explicit confirmation.
+- Accessibility and performance were reviewed: primary controls expose `aria` labels, status text uses live regions, and navigation links clearly announce the current station for keyboard users.
+- Documentation was refreshed (plan, timeline, station specs, and release notes) so adults and future contributors understand the complete v1 story.
+- Package metadata and release notes are synced to `v1.0.0`, highlighting the finished feature set and safety posture.